MSCN Course Descriptions

 This course is an introduction to the virtual health center experience.
 Students will learn about the scope of practice of clinical nutrition, related regulations, and how to develop effective nutrition care plans and interventions for clients.
 Clinical cases used will focus on health promotion, disease prevention, and supporting behavioral change at each stage of human development.
 Students will learn how to monitor client progress and use effective counseling and behavioral modification skills to help motivate and support behavioral change in clients and enhance clinical outcomes.

-NUTC 5440 Teaching Kitchen lab
+NUTC 5440 Teaching Kitchen Lab

 1 Lab Credit